 The purpose of the study is to analyze Dolley Madison Boulevard between the Dulles Toll Road and Old Dominion Drive and recommend solutions to improve traffic conditions.
-The team will present a variety of options with traffic model analysis, and is looking for feedback from the public on the short-term and long-term improvements presented.
+The team presented a variety of options with traffic model analysis, and requested feedback from the public on the short-term and long-term improvements presented.

 In addition, FCDOT is considering the option of interchanges and letting the public provide feedback on this longer-term plan.
 If there is support for (an) interchange(s), FCDOT would then work to explore this concept by evaluating different types of interchanges and conducting feasibility work.

-Feedback is no longer being accepted via the Dolley Madison Corridor Study Survey as of July 31, 2019.
-You may reach out to the project team using the feedback form at the bottom of this page.
+The survey and comment deadline was extended to July 31, 2019.
+Please reach out to the project team using the feedback form at the bottom of this page.

 FCDOT is conducting a traffic analysis between Tysons and downtown McLean.
 To address existing conditions, the team has evaluated short-term solutions that could be implemented in the next 10 or more years.
 The intersections evaluated in the study include: